Countries Information & Lifestyle

 Tobago's pace of life is unhurried and tranquil days turn into balmy nights with spectacular displays from the sun as it sets.
 The island and the tiny satellite islands dotted around it are a nature-lover's dream.

-Scarborough is the capital of Tobago and a visit to Fort King George at the top of the hill overlooking the harbor has fabulous views.
-Near the Fort are Botanical Gardens set on 17 acres The Grafton Caledonia Wildlife Sanctuary was once a coca estate and there are nature hiking trails in the grounds and the house has been converted to a nature center.
+Scarborough is the capital of Tobago and a visit to Fort King George at the top of the hill overlooking the harbour has fabulous views.
+Near the Fort are Botanical Gardens set on 17 acres The Grafton Caledonia Wildlife Sanctuary was once a coca estate and there are nature hiking trails in the grounds and the house has been converted to a nature centre.

 Built in the 1770's Fort King George remains one of Tobago's best preserved historical monuments.
 The fort's prisoner's bell tank, barracks and officer's mess are all located among the lush grounds.
 The cannon's still remain as they were overlooking the coast.
 On a clear day, Trinidad's Northern Range can be seen.

 In the north of the island is Speyside where the view from the lookout is lovely and known for its digging opportunities which are fantastic.
 From here you can see Goat Island and Little Tobago.